Lightning-Universe/Training-Studio_app/docs/source/training_studio.rst

 The Training Studio App builds on the Lightning HPO Sweep Component to provide a way to manage sweeps and accelerate ML development with some added benefits:

-* A Command-Line Interface to run your local script as sweeps or create development tools such as notebooks.
+* A Command-Line Interface to run your local scripts as sweeps or create development tools such as notebooks.
 * A React UI to easily keep track of your sweeps and tools.
 * Ability to run the Training Studio App on your own GPU machines (on-prem) or on `lightning.ai <https://lightning.ai/>`_ cloud platform.
 * Ability to have several users connect to the same App and collaborate together.